Peter Pond: Later life and death

+In 1790, Pond sold his shares in the NWC to William McGillivray and returned to Milford, Connecticut.
+He may have become involved in the family trading ventures and there is some evidence he maintained contacts with persons in the US government.
+In 1802, he was sent by Henry Knox on a fact finding mission to Detroit.

+Peter Pond died of tuberculosis on March 6, 1807.

+Legacy

 Mackenzie was intrigued by Pond's belief that the tributaries of that area, which could be seen gathering into a great river flowing northwestward, flowed to the Northwest Passage.
 Mackenzie took the initiative to follow up on Pond's belief and followed this great river to its mouth; the watercourse, now called the Mackenzie River, did in fact flow to the Northwest Passage section of the Arctic Ocean.
 Peter Pond had contributed to the mapping of Canada by drawing the general outline of the river basin that Mackenzie recorded in 1789.
 The maps that Peter Pond subsequently drew, based on his explorations and on the information provided to him by First Nations peoples, ultimately gained international recognition for Pond at the end of the 18th century.

-In 1790, Pond sold his shares in the NWC to William McGillivray.
-He returned to Milford, Connecticut, where he died in 1807.